cklim83/test_md/oop/inheritance.md

 ## Mixing in Modules
-For behaviors that does not fit nicely into a hierarchical structure, modules can be used to house common methods applicable to some classes so that code need not be repeated.
+For behaviors that does not fit nicely into a hierarchical structure, modules can be used to house common methods that are only applicable to some classes so that code need not be repeated.
 We can then include (i.e. mixin) these modules into those classes to grant them access to those methods.
 ```ruby
 module Swimmable
   def swim